-Students wishing to specialise in print can select JOUR2002 Magazine Production at Level 5 and then JOUR3008 Advanced Print Production at Level 6, which also incorporates sub-editing.
-Feature writing skills can be developed over the three years for Single Honours students through JOUR1005 Feature Writing, JOUR2009 Intermediate Feature Writing and JOUR3007 Advanced Journalism Skills.
-Joint Honours students have the opportunity to develop these skills over the second and third years with JOUR2009 Intermediate Feature Writing and JOUR3007 Advanced Journalism Skills.
-News writing skills, preparing students for work on a range of traditional print and online platforms are embedded in many modules including at level 4 the mandatory modules, Introduction to Journalism JOUR1000 and JOUR1010 Introduction to Law and Ethics.
-It is also integral with the mandatory 30-credit level 5 Law, Ethics and Society module JOUR2000 and with the politics modules JOUR2006 at level 5 and JOUR3007 also enables a focus on news writing and the latest online practices, including specialisms like data journalism and the use of 3D Virtual Reality and Drones in journalism.
+Students wishing to specialise in print can select JOUR2002 Magazine Journalism & Feature Writing at Level 5 and then JOUR3008 Advanced Digital Production at Level 6, which also incorporates sub-editing.
+News writing skills, preparing students for work on a range of traditional print and online platforms are embedded in many modules, including at level 4 the mandatory modules, Introduction to Journalism JOUR1000 and JOUR1010 Introduction to Law and Ethics.
+It is also integral with the mandatory 30-credit level 5 Law, Ethics and Society module JOUR2000 and with the politics module JOUR2006 at level 5, although students are also able to produce work in different formats.
+The level 6 module JOUR3006 Investigative Journalism and Research Skills and JOUR3018 Campaigning & Environmental Journalism enable a focus on researching and writing stories with a particular focus.